genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 After that, you have all the data to start the application.

 ## Connect front end to server
 Since we created out project from a seed, we need to change the defaut API_HOST in the **package.json** in **client/web/** to the port we are using in the project.
-Change the highlighted line o your file.
+Change the highlighted line in your file.

 ```kotlin {7} title="client/web/package.json"
 {